 The Mayor hosts Jonathan Lutwyche before commencing West End Career

-The Mayor Christian Santos hosted a breakfast at the City Hall on Friday morning to say farewell to young Gibraltarian dancer Jonathan Lutwyche, who will soon be commencing a career in the London West End.
+The Mayor Christian Santos hosted a breakfast at the City Hall recently to say farewell to young Gibraltarian dancer Jonathan Lutwyche, who will soon be commencing a career in the London West End.

+Mr Lutwyche will perform as a member of the cast of the musical ‘The Lion King.’